iloysoft/iloysoft.github.io/README.md

 iloysoft is a software house specialized in custom software development. \
 [What is a software house?](https://www.google.com/search?q=what+is+a+software+house%3F)

+Please be advised that iloysoft has temporarily suspended all operations, as our founder has transitioned to a full-time CTO role at another organization.
+We are not accepting any new inquiries or projects at this time.

 You can contact us via [LinkedIn](https://www.linkedin.com/in/kim-kyunghyun-923647b).

 ---